jsm13/hi-lo-game/project-worksheet.md

 ### Landing Page
 What will a player see when they start your game?
+- Welcome page that asks for a name
+- Input for the name

 ### Game Initialization
 What will a player see when the game is started?